 We believe that we must continue to make substantial investments to support ongoing research and development in order to remain competitive.
-In particular, we will need to modify certain of our products to accommodate the anticipated deployment of digital television and the corresponding phase-out of analog transmissions.
-We will also have to continue to develop and introduce new products that incorporate the latest technological advancements in hardware, storage media, operating system software and applications software in response to evolving customer requirements.
-Our recent shift towards providing more software solutions may create additional challenges for us, particularly in Broadcast.
+We need to continue to develop and introduce new products that incorporate the latest technological advancements in hardware, storage media, operating system software and applications software in response to evolving customer requirements.
 Our business and results of operations could be adversely affected if we do not anticipate or respond adequately to technological developments or changing customer requirements.
+We cannot assure you that any such investments in research and development will lead to any corresponding increase in revenue.

 Our Future Success Depends on the Successful Development and Market Acceptance of New Products.
-We believe our revenue growth and future operating results will depend on our ability to complete development of new products and enhancements, achieve broad market acceptance of these products and enhancements, and reduce our product costs.
+We believe our revenue growth and future operating results will depend on our ability to complete development of new products and enhancements, introduce these products in a timely, cost-effective manner, achieve broad market acceptance of these products and enhancements, and reduce our product costs.
 We may not be able to introduce any new products or any enhancements to our existing products on a timely basis, or at all.
-In addition, the introduction of any new products could adversely affect the sales of certain of our existing products.
+In addition, the introduction of any new products could adversely affect the sales of our certain of our existing products.

-Our future success will also depend in part on the success of several recently introduced products including:
+Our future success will also depend in part on the success of several recently introduced products including DVMS, our family of digital time-lapse recorders; AutoVue, our lane departure warning system; and Dexter, our multiservice access device.